WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordBestPractices.md

 You can even use Diceware to create secure wallets.

 To generate a password using Diceware, you just need a good die, a pen, and some paper.
-You can find the diceware list at the [Electronic Frontier Foundation website](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
+You can find EFF's Diceware list at the [Electronic Frontier Foundation website](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 Make sure you are alone and there are no cameras nearby.
 For maximum protection, disconnect your computer from the internet (after you save the Diceware list) and cover your webcam.